docent-net/conferences/2018-pykonik-40-python-systemd/slides/systemd.md

 - provides ... and many more easily to be added via DBus interfaces
 - https://media.ccc.de/v/ASG2018-194-using_systemd_to_high_level_languages - see
   for advanced usages and the whole story behind
+- I use it to manage services on server
 ]

 ---